A Heath-Jarrow-Morton framework for energy markets: a pragmatic approach: The model

 \section{The model}

 In this section we discuss in detail the HJM framework applied to energy markets.
-In particular we start from some \enquote{toy-models} which are useful to fix the main modeling concepts.
-Once that the dynamics and the calibration procedures for these simpler models are clear, we introduce the most general framework which turns out to be a simple extension of the previous setting.
+We briefly discuss the mathematical setting and we refer the interested reader to \citet[Chapters~6,8]{Benth2008b}.
+Furthermore, in the didactic spirit of the article, we discuss some \enquote{toy-models} which are useful to fix the main modeling concepts.
+Once that the dynamics and the calibration procedure for these simple models are clear, we introduce the most general framework which turns out to be a simple extension of the previous setting.